vladfilimon/sylius-multi-newsletter/README.md

 # sylius-multi-newsletter
-1. Install with composer
-   Add the following section to `composer.json`
+1. To install this package with composer, copy the following section to your project's `composer.json`
 ```
     "repositories": [
         {